 King County Council Acts in 1986

-In 1985, Ron Sims became the first African American elected to the King County Council.
+In 1985, Ron Sims was elected to the King County Council.
 At the suggestion of journalist Shelby Scates (1931-2013), "who believed that the county's name should symbolize justice and equality which the Reverend Dr. King fought for" ("King County is renamed ..."), Sims decided to propose a motion to rename King County after Martin Luther King.
 Although not the primary motivation for the renaming effort, unlike the original namesake, Dr. King had actually visited King County.
 The civil rights leader spent November 8 to 11, 1961, in Seattle, where Mount Zion Baptist Church sponsored his lectures on creative nonviolent protest against racial segregation, given at the University of Washington, Temple de Hirsch, Garfield High School, and the Eagles Auditorium.

 With Republican Bruce C. Laing (b.
 1932) joining Sims as co-sponsor, Sims' motion came up for a vote before the county council on February 24, 1986.
 The motion made it clear that its purpose was to replace a slaveholder with a champion of racial justice:

 "WHEREAS, William Rufus DeVane King was a slaveowner ..., and